elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_api.md

 # Phoenix API

 We now have players for our gaming platform, but we don't have any games yet.
-We're going to create an Elm single page application to handle our front-end code.
+We're going to create an Elm application for our front-end.
 But before we get to that, we'll need to create the back-end JSON API.

 ## Generating the JSON API